manuelep/my-way-osm-lab-qgis/README.md

 * Docker and Docker Compose installed.
 * A `.env` file (you can use `default.env` as a template) to define environment variables, such as `HTTP_PORT`.

-### Important: Data Sources (Raster and Vector)
+### Data Requirements: Raster & Vector Sources

-For storage and licensing reasons, **this repository does not include large data files** required for full rendering, such as raw raster sources, heavy GeoPackages, or vector databases.
+For storage and licensing reasons, **this repository does not include large datasets** (such as raw raster files, heavy GeoPackages, or vector databases).
+To use this project, you must manually source these files and place them in the following directories:

-Users must independently obtain these files through external channels (e.g., Regional Geoportals, Geofabrik OSM extracts, etc.) and place them in the appropriate directories as expected by the project configuration.
+- `map-style/shp/`: Place all vector data (Shapefiles, GeoPackages, etc.) here.
+- `map-style/raster/`: Place all raster sources (TIFFs, ECWs, etc.) here.

+You can obtain these data files through external providers such as Geofabrik (for OSM extracts), regional geoportals, or other official cartographic services.

 ### Main Commands